2007–08 Aris Thessaloniki F.C. season

-The 2007-08 season was the 94th season in Aris Thessaloniki F.C.'s existence.
+The 2007–08 season was the 94th season in Aris Thessaloniki F.C.'s existence.
 The club finished 4th in the Super League's regular season and in the same place in play-offs.
 The club qualified in to the UEFA Cup of the next season.

 Aris Thessaloniki was the finalist of Greek Football Cup where they lost by Olympiacos.

-In Europe, Aris Thessaloniki eliminated in Group stage of UEFA Cup afte finished 4th in Group F.
+In Europe, Aris Thessaloniki was eliminated in Group stage of UEFA Cup after they finished 4th in Group F.